 Going to visit them can be a hard task unless you fly so taking a 19-hour bus and minivan ride from Arusha, across in parts very bad roads, and staying in the middle of nowhere late at night, not knowing where you really are is part of the process.

 Eventually ending up in Kigoma in Western Tanzania on Lake Tanganyika, you then have to get a boat ride for 2 hours up the lake to reach the entrance to Gombe Stream National Park.

 On the way, you pass scenic small fishing villages.

 Gombe Stream National Park is famous for being the place where Jane Goodall studied chimpanzees in the late 1950s and 1960s.
 Her observations were insightful into their behaviour.

 There are approximately 100 chimpanzees in the park, split into 3 family groups.
 Along the way, the hillsides are covered in lush undergrowth and trees, with clouds rolling over the top.

-After a peaceful cruise on the small wooden boat, you arrive to the entrance of Gombe Stream National Park.
+After a peaceful cruise on the small wooden boat, you arrive at the entrance of Gombe Stream National Park.
 The only way to reach the park is by water.

-Observing for several minutes, they slowly wander of into the bush, and it is time to visit another spot where a tracker has seen some more.
+Observing for several minutes, they slowly wander off into the bush, and it is time to visit another spot where a tracker has seen some more.

 It’s amazing to see the faces on them and how close they seem to us.
 One of the trackers found 2 more playing in the treetops.